-These 10 types of British humour was published by the Great British Mag content team on September 11, 2018.
+This article was updated the Great British Mag content team on 22 September 2021

 Confused by what Brits find funny?
 And are you the last to get the joke?
 Well admittedly British humour is hard to pin down because what we consider funny is far-reaching and almost no subject is taboo.
 And that includes poking fun at the Royal Family and people in the public eye, including politicians.

 Even though British humour is as varied as British weather! these are the main forms of humour that we indulge in.